narfdotpl/zmk-config/README.md

 ![](images/photo.jpg)

 - hardware:
-  - wireless, low profile, choc-spaced, hot-swappable, five column Corne from [Typeractive][]
+  - five column Corne from [Typeractive][]
+    - wireless
+    - low profile
+    - choc-spaced
+    - hot-swappable
   - silver Kailh Choc switches (linear, 40gf) from [splitkb][]
   - MBK Legend 40s keycaps, also from [splitkb][]
   - no case, no plates, no displays — keeping it simple